darthgelum/tencandles-vtt/README.md

+This is the frontend repo for a virtual tabletop for [Ten Candles](https://cavalrygames.com/ten-candles), a tabletop roleplaying game by Stephen Dewey.
+It uses React/Vite, TypeScript, Tailwind, and Socket.IO.
+The server repo can be found [here](https://github.com/robyn3choi/tencandles-vtt-server).

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.